 This year’s artists were selected by Koyo with particular attention to resonances, affinity, and and possible convergences between practices, even when far apart.
 Koyo saw several conceptual motifs guiding the exhibition, which were determined through sifting from this reservoir of art: literary references, shrines, procession, schools, rest, and performances.
 They converge to form the In Minor Keys concept, developed by Kouoh before her passing in 2025, a “minor” approach—underscored by whispers, poetry, and quiet, sustained observation rather than “orchestral bombast” or, as she described it, “goose-step military marches”.

-Learn more and plan your visit at labiennale.org.
+Learn more about the 61st Biennale and plan your visit at labiennale.org.